soarqin/D2RMH/README.md

 # Disclaimer
 **D2RMH is only reading process memory from D2R, without injects, hooks or memory writes,
-but it is not guarenteed that it is totally ban-free, use at your own risk.**
+but I do not guarentee that it is totally ban-free, use at your own risk.**

 # What's New
 Check [ChangeLog](ChangeLog.md)